Sariohara/KihonEngine/doc/roadmap.md

 * :sparkles: In parralele of all theses points, I have started studies for a complete rewrite to use a multi-Threading approache.
 As described in [Vulkan guide here](https://vkguide.dev/docs/extra-chapter/multithreading/)

-## Kihon Engine Studio planned enhancements
+## :package: Kihon Engine Studio planned enhancements
 * Simplify drag, rotation and stretch operations on 3D objects
 * UX enhancements
 * :sparkles: Progressive rewrite to use MVVM design pattern